macchu/edufi/README.md

   Indicate to us where you have decided to place the transfer student tool.

   <ul>
-    <li>Transfer tool is accessed by clicking the 'Transfer student' link near the bottom of students#show page.
+    <li><font color="red">Transfer tool is accessed by clicking the 'Transfer student' link near the bottom of students#show page.
 Users
-      may also change the school id within students#edit.
+      may also change the school id within students#edit.</font>
     </li>
   </ul>
 </li>